 “We are keeping extra watch to make sure no ship comes too close to the site,” an SMA spokesperson said.

 Danish Prime Minister Mette Frederiksen said sabotage could not be ruled out.
 “We are talking about three leaks with some distance between them, and that’s why it is hard to imagine that it is a coincidence,” she said.

 Kremlin spokesperson Dmitry Peskov called it “very concerning news.
 Indeed, we are talking about some damage of an unclear nature to the pipeline in Denmark’s economic zone.”
-He said it affected the continent’s.
+He said it affected the continent’s energy security.

 Neither pipeline was pumping gas to Europe at the time the leaks were found, but the incidents will scupper any remaining expectations that Europe could receive fuel via Nord Stream 1 before winter.

 Operator Nord Stream said the damage was “unprecedented”.

 Gazprom GAZP.MM, the Kremlin-controlled company with a monopoly on Russian gas exports by pipeline, declined comment.